darien-schettler/histopathologic-cancer-detection/README.md

 3. Execute the following commands to install all the requiremets<br>
 ` pip install -r requirements.txt`<br>

-4. Join this competition to be able to download the dataset (or find it directly via NOAA) and create the following folder structure<br>
+4. Download the dataset [here](https://github.com/basveeling/pcam) and adhere to the following folder structure<br>
 ```
 histopathologic-cancer-detection
 |---- requirements.txt